JerryWestrick/Knowledge_Engineer/Documentation/KEPF Language Reference/KEPF Language Reference.md

 The ***.function*** statement has not proven to be useful, and therefor is deprecated.

 ## .include
-The include statement is used to copy the contents of a file, inserting it into the current message.
+The include statement is used to copy the contents of a file, inserting it as text lines into the current message.

 #### Example
     .user